varsvat/varsvat/README.md

 <a href="https://www.linkedin.com/in/the-varun-jain/"><img height="30" src="https://github.com/varsvat/varsvat/blob/main/icon/linkedin.svg"></a>&nbsp;&nbsp;
 <a href = "mailto: varunsanjeevjain@gmail.com"><img height="30" src="https://github.com/varsvat/varsvat/blob/main/icon/gmail.svg"></a>&nbsp;&nbsp;
 </p>
 <p align="center">I am a passionate self-taught Software Developer, having experience in working with Android, Backend.
-Currently, I am currently working in Binary Numbers IT Zone LLP as a Junior Software Developer.
+Currently, I am currently working in <a href="https://binarynumbers.io/">Binary Numbers IT Zone LLP</a> as a Junior Software Developer.
 I am also a OpenSouce contributor to the <a href="https://mifos.org/">Mifos</a> organization.
 Community is :heart:.
 <br>
  I mostly like to work in the field of Mobile Application development, having experience in native Android development with kotlin, along with modern android development techniques and Flutter using Dart.
 </p>